Tsubaki Matsuri

 • When

-• The Tsubaki Matsuri is held annually on Setsubun, which falls on February 3rd, and continues for a few days afterward.
+• The Tsubaki Matsuri is held annually on Setsubun, which falls on February 3rd, and continues for several days afterward.

 Getting there

-The Tsubaki Matsuri takes place at Tsubaki Shrine.
-To get there from Matsuyama Station, take Iyotetsu Bus number 10 towards Tobe and get off at Tsubaki-mae.
-From the bus stop, it's about a 10-minute walk to the shrine.
+The Tsubaki Matsuri is held at Tsubaki Shrine.
+To get there from Matsuyama Station, take Iyotetsu Bus number 10 to Tobe and get off at Tsubaki-mae.
+It’s about a 10-minute walk from the bus stop to the shrine.
 You can also take a taxi from central Matsuyama, which takes around 15 minutes.

 Resources